swhasans/appointment-api/README.md

 ## Authentication & Authorization

-Appointment - API uses JWT(JSON Web Tokens) for user authentication.Users need to be logged in to get a JWT token, which then allows them to access the appointment routes.
+Appointment - API uses JWT (JSON Web Tokens) for user authentication.
+Users need to be logged in to get a JWT token, which then allows them to access the appointment routes.
 If not logged in, users will need to sign up, after which a JWT token will be assigned to them.

 Passwords stored in MongoDB are encrypted using the bcrypt library.A salt is generated and then passed, along with the original password, to produce a hashed version, ensuring the safety of user passwords.